quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/weather-station/README.md

 ### Overview

-This script interfaces with the BME680 environmental sensor, retrieves its readings, and saves the data into a PostgreSQL database.
+This script interfaces with the BME680 environmental sensor, retrieves its readings, and saves the data into a QuestDB database.
 It covers temperature, humidity, pressure, and gas resistance readings.

 ### Prerequisites